r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 *  Fixes color pallete default value.
 *  Support VRM Materials.
 *  Multi Block Support.
 You can now have as many Three Object Blocks as you want per post and archive.
-*  Rapier Physics in VR mode.
-This adds initial support for Rapier Physics.
-Soon to come is a proper physics character controller.

 = 0.5.0 =